izzymsft/AzureKnowledgeMining/README.md

-# Knowledge Mining on Microsoft Azure
+# Knowledge Mining Resources on Microsoft Azure
 This is a curated set of resources that provide links to knowledge-mining related content on Azure.

 ## What is Knowledge Mining?